Install Gemini CLI on Windows

 Error: EACCES permission denied

-# Or configure npm to use a different directory
+# Configure npm to use a user-writable directory

 npm config set prefix "%USERPROFILE%\npm-global"